hanis-z/Snow-water-equivalent/README.md

 ## Overview
 This project budded from a competition titled [Snowcast Showdown](https://www.drivendata.org/competitions/90/competition-reclamation-snow-water-eval/page/431/) on [Driven Data](https://www.drivendata.org/).
-The goal of the project is to develop a predictive model to estimate the distribution of Snow Water Equivalent (SWE)  at a high spatiotemporal resolution over the Western U.S.
+The goal of the project is to develop a predictive model to estimate the distribution of Snow Water Equivalent (SWE)  at a high spatiotemporal resolution over the Western U.S. This predictive model will assist NOAA in their [National Integrated Drought Information System (NIDIS)](https://www.drought.gov/), an initiative to monitor snow drought in the wester United States.

 ## Introduction
 Snow Water Equivalent (SWE) is a common snowpack measurement used by hydrologists and water managers to gage amount of liquid water contained within snowpack.
 It is equal to the amount of water contained within the snowpack when it melts.
 It can be thought of as the depth of water that would theoretically result if you melted the entire snowpack instantaneously [[1]](#1).

 Water in a snow pack is determined by depth, density, type of snow, changes in the pack, previous freeze/thaw cycles, recent rainfall events, etc.  Available water is the amount of water that would be released if the snow pack melted.
 SWE is an important measure of availability of water resources, since it relates to the runoff of rivers and variations in groundwater levels, so knowing how much water is available in the snow pack is valuable for those managing reservoirs and flood forecasting [[2]](#2)[[3]](#3).

-[Reports](https://www.drought.gov/drought-status-updates/water-year-2021-snow-drought-conditions-summary-and-impacts-west) by [National Integrated Drought Information System (NIDIS)](https://www.drought.gov/) on the intensifying snow drought over western U.S raises the alarm on the importance of predicting SWE as accurately possible, especially for remote, high elevation areas where manual ground measure measurements are not feasible.
+[Reports](https://www.drought.gov/drought-status-updates/water-year-2021-snow-drought-conditions-summary-and-impacts-west) by NOAA (through their [National Integrated Drought Information System (NIDIS)](https://www.drought.gov/) program) on the intensifying snow drought over western U.S raises the alarm on the importance of predicting SWE as accurately possible, especially for remote, high elevation areas where manual ground measure measurements are not feasible.
 It was reported that the loww snowpack, rapid and early snow melts and poor runoffs had resulted in a significant drop in water supply in the summer of 2021 (fig 1).

 ![water-reservoir](./figures/reservoir-storage-may-1-2021.jpeg)